 Automatic Generator Start (AGS) (if so equipped)

-Some motor home models may be equipped with an Automatic Generator Start system (AGS).
-The controls are built into the touchscreen system.
-When enabled, the Automatic Generator Start system will automatically start and stop the generator according to operator or factory pre-selected parameters.
+Certain models of motorhomes may be equipped with an Automatic Generator Start system (AGS).
+The controls are built into the Firefly touchscreen system.
+When enabled, the Automatic Generator Start system will automatically start and stop the generator.